apache/logging-log4j2/log4j-liquibase/src/site/markdown/index.md

 ## Usage

-Including this module will automatically make Liquibase log via Log4j 2, due the the plugin auto discovery mechanism of Liquibase.
+Including this module will automatically make Liquibase log via Log4j 2, due the plugin auto discovery mechanism of Liquibase.